 If you need life insurance, you, hopefully, already have it so paying for the accidental death insurance is not needed.

 Personal Effects Coverage (PEC)

-Having something stolen from your rental car is never fun but it does happen, and more often than you would like to think.
+Having something stolen from your rental car is never fun but it does happen more often than you would like to think.
 The usual personal effects coverage offered from the rental car companies will cover you for up to $500 per person and $1,500 per instance.

 If you have homeowners or renters insurance, you already have coverage for your personal property, even when you’re traveling.
 If something gets stolen from your rental car, you’ll still need to meet the deductible on the policy.
 So if the only thing stolen from the car is an inexpensive digital camera it usually won’t be worth even making a claim.
 Beware that there is often a maximum amount per item so if you’re traveling with, or own, anything really expensive (like jewelry) you may need to tell your insurance company and pay a little extra just to insure that item.

-Between this and my previous article, you now have a rundown of the four types of coverage you’ll be offered by rental car companies.
-I suggest you go now to check if you already have insurance that will pay for these type of expenses.
+Between this and my previous article, you now have a rundown of the four types of coverage rental car companies will offer you.
+I suggest you go now to check if you already have insurance that will pay for these types of expenses.
 You can then set your preferences as needed with the rental car companies and skip the rental line entirely.
-After all, avoiding the sales pitch altogether was the goal of this process all along, right?
+After all, avoiding the sales pitch altogether was the goal of this process all along.

 You now have the information on how to get a cheap rental car and how to skip the big three add-on prices for rental cars:

 With this information, you’ll be able to get out of the airport as quickly as possible and get to enjoy your vacation (or get to your hotel to prepare for your work meetings).